mdacach/rsync_rust/README.md

 The rsync algorithm aims to improve the network usage of such interaction by lowering the amount of resources we need to send between the connections.
-While the first approach would send the whole `updated_file` throughout the network (which can be quite big), rsync will try to improve on this result, by exploiting the similarities between the two files:
+While the first approach would send the whole `updated_file` throughout the network (which can be quite big), rsync will try to improve on this result by exploiting the similarities between the two files:

 1. User A computes a `signature` for `basis_file`.
    <sub> This `signature` "represents" the contents of `basis_file` approximately, and is much smaller. </sub>